 48. Dig out your favorite Music

 Dig out your favorites – the music that makes you feel the world is full of wonder.
 Play loud, sing along, dance on the bed, throw your arms around, headbang, smash something, slow dance with your cat.

 49. Make a plan to Realize a Lifelong Dream

 Have you ever had a dream come true?
 I can’t describe the feeling – like everything in your whole life has lead up to that moment, and nothing will ever make you sad again.

 I’ve wanted to see the Great Pyramids since I was … ooh, about seven.
 And when I stood there, and I touched them, and I went inside, I cried.
-Not very tough, I know.
-But they were more incredible than I could ever imagine.
-So get out there and make a lifelong dream come true.
+So sit down and start planning how you can make it happen.